-The namesake of polka dots didn’t come around until around the 1840s and is thought to come from the polka dance that was also popularized at the time.
+The namesake of polka dots didn’t come around until around the 1840s, thought to have come from the "polka" dance that was also popularized during this time.
 Simply because they became popular at the same time, these two burgeoning trends became forever intertwined by sharing a name.
 Many fashion items were referred to as “polka” at the time, such as clothing and accessories, but the name of the pattern is the only one whose name endured the decades.
-Polka dots were also rarely seen prior to this time due to the difficulty in creating the busy print by hand.
-In the mid 1800s, thanks to the capabilities of new machinery brought about during the industrial revolution, manufacturers became capable of creating detailed and multicolored dye patterns, thus the polka dot was allowed to flourish.

 Since they were first popularized and earned their catchy name almost 200 years ago, polka dot fabric has been a popular choice for women’s clothing and interior design elements.
 Like any other pattern, it has experienced a number of spikes and dips in trendiness over the years, but has never truly gone out of style.
-In the 1950s, polka dots were a regular sight in casual women’s dress and have cemented themselves in history as the pattern of the decade.
-Thanks to pop culture perpetuating the popularity of polka dots in the ‘50s as well through film and movies, the pattern has become a symbol of that time period.

-Since then, these bold patterns have faded to the background a bit, but, thanks to their simplicity and timelessness, are still never completely “out”.
-As trends tend to do, they have simply transformed with the times to suit what is popular now.
-Instead of the flashy neon and white polka dot fabrics like we saw in the 2010s, polka dots in the 2020s find a way to blend in rather than stand out; they make subtle statements rather than bold ones.
-Our Waters Throw Pillow Cover makes a great example of this by maintaining that bright and fun contrast with its crimson and white coloring, but the ikat detailing to the dots gives it a little more personality and texture than a crisp, plain polka dot.
-Our Gleason Pillow Cover breaks the traditional polka dot even more by giving a bit of irregularity and splatter effect to the dots- a fun way to make polka dots a bit less stiff and add some edge.
-Lastly, the Athol Pillow Cover takes the quintessential black and white polka dot pillow and modernizes it with oversized dots and lots of spacing in between.
+Our Waters Throw Pillow Cover (pictured below) makes a great example of this by maintaining that bright and fun contrast with its crimson and white coloring, but the ikat detailing to the dots gives it a little more personality and texture than a crisp, plain polka dot.
+Our Gleason Pillow Cover breaks the traditional polka dot even more by incorporating a bit of irregularity and splatter effect to the dots - a fun way to make polka dots less predictable and add some edge.
+Lastly, the Athol Pillow Cover modernizes the quintessential black and white polka dot pillow with oversized, widely spaced dots.

 I publish a free complimentary magazine in Midland Texas and would like permission to use some of your design editorial in my magazine.
 I would like to get permission to do this.